-Sharing best practices, experience with other EUIs via the ICTAC network.
+• Sharing best practices, experience with other EUIs via the ICTAC network.

-Objective 2: Follow agile ICT service development and delivery ICT Service Orientation methodologies that ensure involvement of all key stakeholders, end users and business owners and and fit-for-use I Enhance the se CT services throurvice orientation bed following industrial. very of fit-for-purpose ghout the Agency. by fine-tuning the right stries standards and Expected results Timely delivery of fit-for- purpose and fit-for-use ICT services requirements are • rs, evolving business and implemented in the Indicators Latest result Target Year N Means and frequency of verification ICT Service Lifecycle management following ITIL methodology n.a 100% ITIL methodology adopted Regular SCRUM meetings with business owners to reflect current needs and plan them into the backlog of the ICT Service evolvements Adoption of Agile (e.g. SCRUM / KANBAN) methodologies for ICT service develoipment n.a 80% First projects are following Agile methodology for the ICT service development lifecycle.
-Main outputs
+Objective 2: ICT Service Orientation Follow agile ICT service development and delivery methodologies that ensure involvement of all key stakeholders, end users and business owners and therefore allowing the timely delivery of fit-for-purpose and fit-for-use ICT services throughout the Agency.
+Enhance the service orientation by fine-tuning the right procedures and following industries standards and Expected results Timely delivery of fit-for- purpose and fit-for-use ICT services best practices (e.g. ITIL).
+By involving all key stakeholders, evolving business requirements are timely addressed and implemented in the ICT service development lifecycle.

+Indicators Latest result Target Year N Means and frequency of verification ITIL methodology adopted ICT Service Lifecycle management following ITIL methodology n.a 100% Regular SCRUM meetings with business owners to reflect current needs and plan them into the backlog of the ICT Service evolvements Adoption of Agile (e.g. SCRUM / KANBAN) methodologies for ICT service develoipment n.a 80% First projects are following Agile methodology for the ICT service development lifecycle.